aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the height scale,in unit of percent of the original picture height.
+Gets the height scale,in unit of percent of the original picture height.
 If the shape is not picture ,the HeightScale property only returns 100;

 ```
 if (shape.getHeightScale() == 3)